GNOME/gnome-commander/README.md

 You can find email addresses of the people who have created GNOME Commander in the [AUTHORS](AUTHORS) file.

+### Distribution packages ###

+GNOME Commander is available in many Linux distributions like Debian, Fedora, Gentoo or Arch.
+Have a look [here](https://gcmd.github.io/download.html#external) for a broader list with direkt links to the binary packages.

 ## Contributing ##